discovery-unicamp/ale-exercise-book/src/ch04-01-organization-elf-file.md

 7. By checking the name of each section, we identified that Section Headers number 3 and 5 represent the ".symtab" and ".strtab" sections.

-8. Evaluating the sh_offset field of each of them, we know that the ".symtab" and ".strtab" sections are located at addresses 0x00000110 and 0x0000018a.
+8. Evaluating the sh_offset field of each of them, we know that the ".symtab" and ".strtab" sections are located at offsets 0x00000110 and 0x0000018a.
 Evaluating the sh_size field, we know that their sizes are 0x50 and 0x18 bytes, respectively.

 9. In the .symtab section, for each symbol: